ashkunwar/General-Knowlege-Assistant/README.md

 ## Usage
 1. **API Key**: Enter your Groq API key in the sidebar to initialize the assistant.
-2. **Ask Questions**: Input your general knowledge question in the text area and click "Find my answer".
+2. **Ask Questions**: Input your general knowledge question in the text area and click "Find my answer."
 3. **Essay Writing**: Simply ask the assistant to write an essay, and it will provide a titled essay in response.
 4. **Response History**: The assistant maintains a conversation history for easy reference.

+## Deployed Application
+Check out the live application here: [General Knowledge Assistant App](https://general-knowlege-assistant.streamlit.app/)

 ## File Structure
 - `app.py`: The main Streamlit application file.